-There are no specific tests available to diagnose lily poisoning, and diagnosis is based on a history of exposure to the plant along with signs of acute kidney failure.
+There are no specific tests available to diagnose lily poisoning.
 Your veterinarian will perform a physical examination of your cat which may reveal painful and enlarged kidneys.
-He will need to run several tests to determine the condition of the kidneys.
-These will include:
+He will need to run several tests to determine the condition of the kidneys, these will include:

-A biochemical profile will be taken for testing.
-Elevated blood urea nitrogen (BUN) and creatinine are both indicative of renal failure.
+A biochemical profile which may reveal elevated blood urea nitrogen (BUN) and creatinine both of which are indicative of kidney failure.

 Urinalysis will be able to provide additional information on the extent of kidney damage and urine-concentrating ability.

-Prompt medical treatment is absolutely vital, the sooner your cat sees a vet, the better.
-Even with veterinary attention, there is no guarantee that your cat will survive, but the chances greatly decrease if treatment isn’t commenced within 6 hours of exposure.
-Cats who are not treated within 18 hours generally do not survive, even with aggressive treatment.
+Prompt medical treatment is absolutely vital, the sooner your cat sees a vet, the better his chances of recovery.
+Even with veterinary attention, there is no guarantee that your cat will survive, but the chances greatly decrease if treatment doesn’t commence within 6 hours of exposure.
+Cats who do not receive treatment within 18 hours of ingestion generally do not survive.

-There is no antidote for lily poisoning, treatment is aimed at removing any remaining plant material, preventing further absorption and fluid therapy.
+There is no antidote for lily poisoning.
+Treatment is aimed at removing any remaining plant material and preventing further absorption and fluid therapy.

-Intravenous fluid therapy to maintain urine production is the mainstay of treatment.
-This treatment will be carried out for 48-72 hours.
+Intravenous fluid therapy to maintain urine production is the mainstay of treatment, which will continue for 48-72 hours.
 The purpose of fluid diuresis to maintain urine production to speed up the removal of toxins in the blood (known as uremic poisoning) as well as treating dehydration.

-If the kidneys have stopped producing urine, then dialysis will be required to remove toxins from the blood.
+Once the kidneys have stopped working, dialysis is necessary to remove toxins from the blood.
 There are two types of dialysis.

 Peritoneal dialysis is carried out by placing a tube (catheter) into the peritoneal cavity and using the peritoneal membrane as a filter.
 Dialysis solution enters the peritoneal cavity via the catheter, excess fluids and waste products from the blood pass through the peritoneal membrane and into the dialysis solution.
 After a period of time, the solution is then drained out of the peritoneal cavity.

 Hemodialysis uses a dialysis machine which performs the functions of the kidney.
-Blood passes out of the cat’s body and into the dialysis machine where it is cleaned and then goes back into the body.
+Blood is passed out of the cat’s body and into the dialysis machine where it is cleaned and then goes back into the body.

 Anti-nausea medication for cats who are vomiting.